oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 1. Please sign the CLA so that we can accept your contributions.
 If you're contributing as an individual, use the [individual CLA](https://goo.gl/forms/AttNH80OV0).
 If your company owns the copyright to your contributions, a company representative should sign the [corporate CLA](https://goo.gl/forms/xDq9gK3Zcv).
 1. Fill in the [Oppia contributor survey](https://goo.gl/forms/otv30JV3Ihv0dT3C3) to let us know what your interests are.
 (You can always change your responses later.)
 1. Install Oppia, following the appropriate installation instructions for your OS -- [Linux](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Linux%29), [Mac OS](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Mac-OS%29), [Windows](https://github.com/oppia/oppia/wiki/Installing-Oppia-%28Windows%29).
+If you run into any issues, please check out the [troubleshooting instructions](https://github.com/oppia/oppia/wiki/Troubleshooting).
 1. Update your GitHub settings:
    * [Set up 2FA](https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/) on your GitHub account. **This is important to prevent people from impersonating you.**
        * You might need to create a [personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) so that you can log in from the command line.